 The Houston Spine & Rehabilitation Centers treat patients in and around Houston, TX who suffer from various forms of neuropathy.
-We have locations in The Woodlands, Houston, Midtown, and Sugar Land, TX to guarantee convenience for local residents who require our services.
+We have locations in The Woodlands, Houston, and Midtown to guarantee convenience for local residents who require our services.
 Neuropathy is a form of nerve pain that does not originate within the spinal cord or brain.
 However, it can cause significant discomfort as well as symptoms that inhibit regular activities and necessitate treatment.
 Our highly-trained staff can carefully diagnose and provide relief for peripheral neuropathy and autonomic neuropathy, among types of the condition.
 We will treat patients’ nervous systems to help restore and maintain proper function, free of debilitating symptoms.
 Contact us today to learn more about peripheral neuropathy treatment in the Woodlands and Houston.

 Peripheral neuropathy is sometimes called distal symmetric neuropathy or sensorimotor neuropathy.
 It is the result of damage to the peripheral nerves, which comprise those outside of the brain and spinal cord.
 The peripheral nervous system is responsible for sending information from the central nervous system to the rest of the body.
 It also sends sensory information back to the nervous system.
 Traumatic injuries, metabolic problems, infections, exposure to toxins, and genetics can cause peripheral neuropathy.
 Because it affects your sensory nerves, peripheral neuropathy’s symptoms include: